Suicide

 3.9 Suicide, Virtue, and Life’s Meaning

 Sections 3.1–3.8 largely address suicide as a question of interpersonal morality, that is, as a question about our duties to one another (though it should be noted that Kant’s opposition to suicide was rooted in his belief that it violates duties we owe to ourselves rather than duties we owe to others).
 However, suicide also raises what might be termed ethical questions, such as whether suicide exemplifies virtue.
 Bogen (1980) observes that even when we have adequately determined that a given act of suicide is morally permissible, questions remain about whether that act represents “the best way to live and to end one’s life.”
-A full account of the ethics of suicide may therefore benefit by supplementing the language of interpersonal obligation and rights with the language of virtues and vices: Under what conditions does an act of suicide exhibit a vice such as cowardice, for example?
-(Benatar 2021: 220–221) While such questions are germane to whether suicide is defensible all things considered, they are infrequently addressed in the philosophical literature (though see van Zyl 2000; Hardwig 1997 can plausibly be read as claiming that continuing to live is sometimes selfish).
+A full account of the ethics of suicide may therefore benefit by supplementing the language of interpersonal obligation and rights with the language of virtues and vices: Under what conditions does an act of suicide exhibit a vice such as cowardice, for example (Benatar 2021: 220–221)?
+While such questions are germane to whether suicide is defensible all things considered, they are infrequently addressed in the philosophical literature (though see van Zyl 2000; Hardwig 1997 can plausibly be read as claiming that continuing to live is sometimes selfish).

 Suicide also raises other normative questions that are not obviously moral, such as how suicide may contribute to or detract from the meaningfulness of an individual’s life.
 For the twentieth century existentialists, suicide was not a choice to be made mainly by appeal to moral considerations but by analyzing whether suicide is an appropriate response to the absurdity or meaninglessness of the world and of human endeavor.
 Albert Camus illustrated this absurdity in his philosophical essay The Myth of Sisyphus.
-For Camus, Sisyphus heroically does not try to escape his absurd task of endlessly and futilely pushing a rock up a mountain, but instead perseveres and in so doing resists the lure of suicide.
-An appreciation of the absurdity of life, Camus contends, should lead us to repudiate rather than embrace suicide.
-For suicide avoids the encounter between human life and its absurdity in an indifferent universe.
-(DeLancey 2021) .Jean-Paul Sartre was likewise struck by the possibility of suicide as an assertion of authentic human will in the face of absurdity.
+For Camus, Sisyphus heroically does not try to escape his absurd task of endlessly and futilely pushing a rock up a mountain.
+Appreciating the absurdity of life, Camus contends, should lead us to repudiate rather than embrace suicide, since suicide allows us to avoid confronting the absurdity of an indifferent universe (DeLancey 2021).
+Jean-Paul Sartre was likewise struck by the possibility of suicide as an assertion of authentic human will in the face of absurdity.
 Suicide represents, according to Sartre, an opportunity to stake out our understanding of our essence as individuals in a godless world.
 Questions of whether a life saturated with pain or suffering can be meaningful have also played a part in recent debates about the justification of assisted suicide (Little 1999, Varelius 2013).

 4. Conclusion

 As the foregoing discussion indicates, suicide has been and continues to be a rich field of philosophical investigation.
-Recent advances in medical technology are responsible for the extensive philosophical attention paid to one kind of suicide, euthanasia or physician-assisted suicide (PAS), while more “run-of-the-mill” suicide motivated by psychological anguish is somewhat overlooked.
-This is somewhat unfortunate: Euthanasia and physician-assisted suicide raise issues beyond those associated with other suicides, including the allocation of health care resources, the nature of the medical profession, the patient-physician relationship, and the prospect that allowing relatively benign forms of killing such as voluntary euthanasia of PAS will lead down a “slippery slope” to more morally worrisome killings.
+Recent advances in medical technology are responsible for the extensive philosophical attention paid to one kind of suicide, voluntary euthanasia or physician-assisted suicide (PAS), while more “run-of-the-mill” suicide motivated by psychological anguish is somewhat overlooked.
+This is unfortunate: Euthanasia and physician-assisted suicide raise issues beyond those associated with other suicides, including the allocation of health care resources, the nature of the medical profession, the patient-physician relationship, and the prospect that allowing relatively benign forms of killing such as voluntary euthanasia and PAS will lead down a “slippery slope” to more morally worrisome killings.
 However, many of the same issues and concerns that surround PAS and euthanasia also surround run-of-the mill suicide, and many writers who address the former often disregard the vast literature on the latter.
-(In addition to the entry on voluntary euthanasia, Dworkin et al. 1998, Barry 2007, Pabst Battin 2003, and Cholbi 2011, 139–61, provide overviews of the moral debates surrounding euthanasia and PAS.)
+(In addition to the entry on voluntary euthanasia, Dworkin et al. 1998, Barry 2007, Battin 2003, and Cholbi 2011, 139–61, provide overviews of the moral debates surrounding euthanasia and PAS.)

 Not only is suicide worthy of philosophical investigation in its own right, it is a source of insight for various philosophical subdisciplines: moral psychology, ethical theory, social and political philosophy, the metaphysics of personhood, and action theory.
 Suicide is also an area where philosophical interests intersect with those of the empirical sciences.
 The collective efforts of philosophers and others continue to illuminate one of the most enigmatic of human behaviors.